Beware of living trust scare tactics

 Although there are many valid external reasons for revisiting your estate plan, perhaps the most important reason for doing so is a change in your own goals or desires.
 Your values can change over time; for instance, your views on end-of-life care could be affected by witnessing the effects of tragic circumstances on a loved one.

 Once you have made your decisions, or if you need assistance in evaluating your options, a qualified estate planning attorney can guide you through the legal process.
 Only attorneys that focus their practices on estate planning have the resources and requisite experience to provide you with the advice and expertise you need to make certain that your wishes will be carried out.
-Call our office today for an appointment so that our staff can help you accomplish your goals.
+Call our office in Ogden, UT today for an appointment so that our staff can help you accomplish your goals.
 Let your voice be heard—it’s your life, make sure you have the final say!